Installing and Configuring PHP

 sudo nano dir.conf

-Next we change the line to this:
+Next we change the line to this, so that index.php is first in line:

 DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm